HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 With the increasing popularity of mobile devices to browse and search across the web, search engines have been taking mobile friendliness into consideration as a [ranking factor for several years](https://developers.google.com/search/blog/2015/02/finding-more-mobile-friendly-search).

-{# TODO(authors): MFI has been discussed earlier, so the "in fact" doesn't pack as much punch this time.
-Consider rephrasing. #}
-Also, as mentioned before,[since 2016](https://developers.google.com/search/blog/2016/11/mobile-first-indexing) Google has been moving to a mobile-first index, meaning that the content that is crawled, indexed, and ranked is the one accessible to mobile users and the [Smartphone Googlebot](https://developers.google.com/search/docs/advanced/crawling/googlebot?hl=en).
+Also, as mentioned before, [since 2016](https://developers.google.com/search/blog/2016/11/mobile-first-indexing) Google has been moving to a mobile-first index, meaning that the content that is crawled, indexed, and ranked is the one accessible to mobile users and the [Smartphone Googlebot](https://developers.google.com/search/docs/advanced/crawling/googlebot?hl=en).

-{# TODO(authors): Can you clarify the timeline?
-You say "July last year" but the blog post is dated July 2020.
-Would "July this year" change how you structure this sentence chronologically? #}
 Additionally, [since July 2019](https://developers.google.com/search/blog/2019/05/mobile-first-indexing-by-default-for) Google is using the mobile-first index for all new websites and earlier in March, it announced that [70% of pages shown in their search results have already shifted over](https://webmasters.googleblog.com/2020/03/announcing-mobile-first-indexing-for.html_).
 It is now expected that Google [fully switches to a mobile-first index in March 2021](https://webmasters.googleblog.com/2020/07/prepare-for-mobile-first-indexing-with.html).

 Mobile friendliness should be fundamental for any website looking to provide a good search experience—and as a consequence, grow in search results.